Sunflower-Dolls/Vapoursynth-llvmexpr/docs/infix.md

 ### 1.1. `Expr` Mode: Per-Pixel Execution

-This is the traditional model.
+This is the traditional model, used by both `llvmexpr.Expr` (CPU) and `llvmexpr.VkExpr` (GPU).
 The script is executed once for *every single pixel* of the output frame.
 It is ideal for standard image filtering, such as applying a brightness curve, combining clips, or spatial filtering.

 - **Key Characteristics:**
     - Operates on a "current pixel" concept, with `$X` and `$Y` coordinates available.